DynamicDevices/say-hello-code/README.md

 We welcome contributions!
 Please see our [Contributing Guide](CONTRIBUTING.md) for details on how to add new languages or improve the project.

+## 👥 Contributors

+We'd like to thank the following people who have helped improve this project:

+- **Jim Hunt** - Identified missing assembly language coverage and provided valuable feedback on low-level programming language representation

+*Want to be listed here?
+Contribute to the project and help make programming education better for everyone!*

 ## 🚀 Deployment

 This project is optimized for GitHub Pages.
 See our [Deployment Guide](DEPLOYMENT.md) for setup instructions.